apache/skywalking-go/docs/en/concepts-and-designs/key-principles.md

 ### Finding Method

-When looking for methods, the SkyWalking Go Agent need to search according to the provided compilation arguments, which mainly include the following two parts:
+When looking for methods, the SkyWalking Go Agent requires to search according to the provided compilation arguments, which mainly include the following two parts:

 1. **Package information**: Based on the package name provided by the arguments, the Agent can find the specific plugin.
-2 **Go files**: When a matching plugin is found, Agent can read the `.go` files and use `AST` to parse the method information contained in these files.
-When the method information matches the method information required by the plugin for interception, Agent can consider the method found.
+2. **Go files**: When a matching plugin is found, the Agent reads the `.go` files and uses `AST` to parse the method information from these source files.
+When the method information matches the method information required by the plugin for the interception, the agent would consider the method found.

 ### Modifying Methods